Powers of the Cartier operator on Artin-Schreier covers: Short Exact Sequences and the Kernel

 By definition of $\G_p$ and $E_i$, we obtain

-We now compute the latter order of vanishing using the induction hypothesis $\ord_Q(\om_m) \geq -l-d_Q(j-m)$.
-Note the minimal order of vanishing is obtained if we apply the Cartier operator first and then multiply by $(-f)$, since iterations of the Cartier operator roughly divide the order by $p$ (see \eqref{eqVXnstalk}). for a given $m>i$, this amounts to the term with $j_1=m$.
+We now compute the latter order of vanishing using the induction hypothesis, which provides $\ord_Q(\om_m) \geq -l-p^{n-1}d_Q(j-m)$.
+Note the minimal order of vanishing (i.e. the highest pole order) is obtained if we apply the Cartier operator first and then multiply by $(-f)$, since iterations of the Cartier operator roughly divide the order by $p$ (see \eqref{eqVXnstalk}).
+In Lemma~\ref{lemVYinVX} this amounts to the term with $j_1=m$.
 For any $m$, we obtain

-Then Lemma \ref{lemsecs} provides
+Then Lemma~\ref{lemsecs} provides

 as desired.

 For (ii), note that $D_j$ is the sum of distinct points that are not in the support of $E_j$.
 Therefore we have $\ord_Q(\nu_j) \geq -p^n$ and $\ord_Q(f)=0$.
 Then the result follows from descending induction on $j$.